Carpet cleaning technician using a truck-mount steam cleaner

 The ones operators actually ask before they sign up.

 Is Menutize really free for carpet cleaning businesses?
-What's the catch?

 Can I price by the room or by the square foot on the same booking page?